 Ðonne is treowcyn on þæm þa deorwyrþystan stanas synd of acende, þonon hy growað. Þær þa moncyn is seondan sweartes hyiwes on onsyne, þa mon hateð sigelwara.

 Then, there is a kind of tree, which grows there, on which the most precious stones sprout.
 There is also a group of people there of dark color in appearance, who are called Ethiopians (sigelwara).

-Indeed it is the jewel-producing trees, which are the true wonder in this section, and the reference to the sigelwara appears as something of an afterthought, though they are characterized entirely based on their skin color.
-This physical feature is mentioned before the text swiftly transitions to the next wonder in the collection.
+Indeed it is the jewel-producing trees, which are the true wonder in this section, and the reference to the sigelwara appears as something of an afterthought, though they are characterized entirely based on their skin color, and therefore highly racialized.
+This physical feature is mentioned before the text promptly transitions to the next wonder in the collection.

 Department of English